tgjones/HlslTools/README.md

 ### Why use Shader Tools?

-Visual Studio includes basic support for editing HLSL files - and, with Visual Studio Tools for Unity installed, it also includes basic support for editing Unity shaders.
-In addition to that basic feature set, Shader Tools for Visual Studio includes many more navigational and editing features:
+Visual Studio itself includes basic support for editing HLSL files - and, with Visual Studio Tools for Unity installed, it also includes basic support for editing Unity shaders.

+In addition to those basic features, Shader Tools for Visual Studio includes many more navigational and editing features:

 <table>
   <thead>